Patient education: Oral allergy syndrome (Beyond the Basics)

-Oral allergy syndrome (OAS) is caused by allergens in foods that come from plants.
+OAS is caused by allergens in foods that come from plants.
 These are mainly uncooked fruits and raw vegetables.
 Some nuts can cause OAS symptoms, but since nuts can also trigger allergic reactions that are not related to pollen and can be severe, extreme caution is needed with nut reactions.
 Only foods that come from plants cause OAS.
-Other types of foods, such as dairy, seafood, or meats do not cause OAS.
+Other types of foods, such as dairy, seafood, or meats, do not cause OAS.
 If you have OAS, you get symptoms where these foods touch your mouth and throat.

 The allergens that cause OAS are easily destroyed by stomach acid, so the reaction usually stops as soon as the food is swallowed.
 Also for this reason, OAS rarely causes severe or life-threatening reactions.
 Cooking or heating also destroys the allergens, so cooked or canned fruits and vegetables rarely cause symptoms of OAS.